 When I listen to a song for the first time, all I hear is the tune.
 I tend to forget they have lyrics.
-Only after I’ve listened to the song 50 times do I start to understand the meaning behind it and I’d often feel bewildered that I didn’t notice it the first time.
-I’m not sure how I formed this habit but there are songs which I’ve been listening to since high school that I only understand now.
+Only after listening to a song 50 times do I start to understand the meaning behind it.
+And I’d feel surprised that I hadn’t noticed it the first time.
+I’m not sure how I formed this habit, but there are songs which I’ve been listening to in high school that I only understand now.

-Last October, while Jeremie and I went to Singapore for his big move, we discovered a new band that was playing on the radio in a cozy little book shop called Books Actually.
-It was raining hard so we decided to go inside for awhile and see if there were any books we could take home with us.
-Upon entering, we hear this very soothing voice singing behind a delightful tune.
-We drowned as we discovered several books we liked while listening to the tracks at the same time.
+Last October, while Jeremie and I were in Singapore for his big move, we discovered a new band that was playing on the radio in a bookshop called Books Actually.
+It was raining hard so we went inside to get out of the rain, and to see if there were books we could take home.
+We heard this very soothing voice singing along with a mellow tune.

 Fast forward, Jeremie found the name of the band—Daughter.
 And there’s this one track that I like so much called Lifeforms.
-I’ve been listening to it for awhile and after the 50th time, finally caught up with the meaning of the song.
-It is a bit vague and it might depend on how you understand the lyrics but to me it seems like it’s about abortion.
+I’ve been listening to it for a while and after the 50th time, finally caught up with the meaning of the song.
+It’s a bit vague, and it might depend on how you understand the lyrics but to me, it seems like it’s about abortion.

-These lines remind me of something sad but good at the same time.
+These lines remind me of something sad but that it’s not so bad as well.
 Like how when you get aborted, you get reincarnated to another womb and start over the process.
-It’s like being dead but not really being dead for long.
+It’s like dying but not really dying for long.

-It was a very tragic story to hear especially for the big brother (then 11 years old) who caught his sister falling from the roof as he arrived home from school.
-She said the family tried to bring her to the hospital because she was still breathing but they just weren’t able to save her.
+It was a very tragic story to hear especially for the big brother (then 11 years old) who found his sister falling from the roof as he arrived home from school.
+She said the family tried to bring her to the hospital because she was still breathing, but they weren’t able to save her.

-I’ve heard another story from a friend who has a sister who lost her husband to a drive-by shooting.
-My friend’s sister and her husband were out with their child eating in a restaurant when the guy left without letting his wife and child know about it.
-Thinking he had to be with friends, the mother and child went home only to find that the husband was involved in a shooting massacre.
-On his funeral, the child still thought he was just asleep and would wake up soon.
+Another story from a friend whose sister lost her husband to a drive-by shooting.
+She and her husband were out with their child eating in a restaurant when the husband left without letting his wife and child know about it.
+Thinking he met up with friends, the mother and child went home only to find that the husband was involved in a shooting massacre.
+At his funeral, the child thought he was only sleeping and would wake up soon.

 Unlike most countries, we deal with traumatic events differently.
 Most times, we don’t seek a professional’s help because it’s not part of our culture.
-My question is, what is the long term effect of this?
+I sometimes wonder what the long-term effect of this is.